Martian meteorite: Possible evidence of life

 Several Martian meteorites have been found to contain what some think is evidence for fossilized Martian life forms.
 The most significant of these is a meteorite found in the Allan Hills of Antarctica (ALH 84001).
 Ejection from Mars seems to have taken place about 16 million years ago.
-Arrival on Earth was about 13 000 years ago.
-Cracks in the rock appear to have filled with carbonate materials (implying groundwater was present) between 4 and 3.6 billion-years-ago.
+Arrival on Earth was about 13,000 years ago.
+Cracks in the rock appear to have filled with carbonate materials (implying groundwater was present) between 4 and 3.6 billion years ago.
 Evidence of polycyclic aromatic hydrocarbons (PAHs) have been identified with the levels increasing away from the surface.
 Other Antarctic meteorites do not contain PAHs.
 Earthly contamination should presumably be highest at the surface.
-Several minerals in the crack fill are deposited in phases, specifically, iron deposited as magnetite, that are claimed to be typical of biodepositation on Earth.
+Several minerals in the crack fill are deposited in phases, specifically, iron deposited as magnetite, which are claimed to be typical of biodepositation on Earth.
 There are also small ovoid and tubular structures that might be nanobacteria fossils in carbonate material in crack fills (investigators McKay, Gibson, Thomas-Keprta, Zare).
 Micropaleontologist Schopf, who described several important terrestrial bacterial assemblages, examined ALH 84001 and opined that the structures are too small to be Earthly bacteria and don't look especially like lifeforms to him.
-The size of the objects is consistent with Earthly "nanobacteria", but the existence of nanobacteria itself is controversial.
+The size of the objects is consistent with Earthly "nanobacteria", but the existence of nanobacteria itself has been largely discredited.

 Many studies disputed the validity of the fossils.
 For example, it was found that most of the organic matter in the meteorite was of terrestrial origin.
-But, a recent study suggests that magnetite in the meteorite could have been produced by Martian microbes.
-The study, published in the journal of the Geochemical and Meteoritic Society, used more advanced high resolution electron microscopy than was possible in 1996.
+But, a 2009 study suggests that magnetite in the meteorite could have been produced by Martian microbes.
+The study, published in the Journal of the Geochemical and Meteoritic Society, used more advanced high-resolution electron microscopy than was possible in 1996.
 A serious difficulty with the claims for a biogenic origin of the magnetites is that the majority of them exhibit topotactic crystallographic relationships with the host carbonates (i.e., there are 3D orientation relationships between the magnetite and carbonate lattices), which is strongly indicative that the magnetites have grown in-situ by a physico-chemical mechanism.

 While water is no indication of life, many of the meteorites found on Earth have shown water, including NWA 7034 which formed during the Amazonian period of Martian geological history.
 Other signs of surface liquid water on Mars (such as recurring slope lineae) are a topic of debate among planetary scientists, but generally consistent with the earlier evidence provided by Martian meteorites.
 Any liquid water present is likely too minimal to support life.